 The new praetor of Hispania Ulterior, Lucius Baebius Dives, was killed on the way to his province.
 He had decided to take the overland route through Liguria and had been ambushed by the tribes there.
 Most of his entourage were killed, and the praetor himself sustained serious injuries.
 He managed to reach Massilia in Southern Gaul, but died there within three days.
 Since it would take some time for his successor Publius Junius Brutus to arrive in Spain, Lucius Aemilius Paullus had a little more time to make up for his ignominious defeat of the previous year.
 The praetor assembled a new army and now managed to defeat the Lusitani, killing thousands of them and restoring some law and order to his province.

 There were a few interesting constitutional issues this year.
 Quintus Fabius Pictor had been elected praetor and had been granted Sardinia as his province.
 But Pictor was also the flamen Quirinalis, the priest of the deified Romulus.
 Ancient traditions dictated that flamines were not allowed to leave the city.
-The praetor believed this taboo to have become obsolete, but the pontifex maximus Publius Licinius Crassus disagreed and cited a precedent from the closing stages of the Second Punic War.
+The praetor believed this taboo to have become obsolete, but the pontifex maximus Publius Licinius Crassus disagreed and cited a precedent from the closing stages of the First Punic War.
 Crassus forbade the praetor to leave for his province and after much discussion, Pictor gave up and was close to laying down his office.
 As compensation, he was made the praetor peregrinus – who dealt with legal cases involving non-citizens – instead.

 This year, new censors were elected.
 There were many illustrious candidates, but the winners were Titus Quinctius Flamininus and Marcus Claudius Marcellus.
 Manius Acilius Glabrio had been a candidate too, but he was disliked by many of the others because he was a new man (homo novus).
 His reputation was furthermore smeared when two tribunes accused him of having embezzled part of the loot taken after his victory over King Antiochos at Thermopylae.
 Marcus Porcius Cato testified that he had seen golden and silver treasures in the king’s camp that had not been paraded in Glabrio’s triumph of 190 BCE.
 Cato had served as Glabrio’s legate and wielded great authority, but he was also a candidate for the office of censor himself, which cast some doubt on the impartiality of his testimony.
 Although Glabrio accused Cato of perjury (periurium), he nevertheless decided to withdraw from the elections.